 Setting: Asia > China

-Snow Flower and the Secret Fan is a wonderful story about the friendship between two women, laotongs, who endure a lifetime of trials and tribulations enduring the pressures of their culture and traditions during the 1800’s.
-I read this book as part of the Around the World in 80 Books Challenge and the Monthly Keyword Challenge for January.
+Snow Flower and the Secret Fan is a wonderful story about the friendship between two women, laotongs, who endure a lifetime of trials and tribulations enduring the pressures of their culture and traditions in 1800’s China.

 Lily and Snow Flower are two young girls when they first meet and make a deep, contracted commitment to be forever friends, or laotongs.
 While most women belong to a group of “sworn sisters” whose friendships dissolve when they marry, laotangs commit to love one another until they die.
 Ms. See masterfully describes the love between these two friends that are tested under the most trying of circumstances and when appearances are not always as they seem.